Ravi-TK/Automation.Framework/README.md

 Unity is responsible for creating and resolving the page objects.
 This mitigates the need for passing around page objects in methods to carry an operation.
 Please see the example project -> hooks & Page Class to see the implementation.

+To Register Page-

+            UnityContainerFactory.GetContainer().RegisterType<PageName>(new ContainerControlledLifetimeManager());

+To register Driver Instance-

+            UnityContainerFactory.GetContainer().RegisterInstance<IWebDriver>(Driver.Browser);

-Serilog is used to create test logs.
+-Serilog is used to create test logs.
 Please see the example project -> Hooks for implementation.

-SeleniumExtras.WaitHelpers waits for a element for x seconds before it is displayed/exists.
+-SeleniumExtras.WaitHelpers waits for a element for x seconds before it is displayed/exists.
 This mitigates the need to create implicit waits.
 Please see exmaple project -> Page Class for implementation.
 To create a WebElement -

         public IWebElement <ElementName> => WaitTillElementDisplayed((Locator_path,Locator_Stratergy_Type, number of seconds to wait for the element);
 In above we can look up for the web element by Id,Css,Name,LinkText,PartialLinkText,Xpath,ClassName and Tag